LUNGS ARE BURNING

 For weeks now, the thought of typing this threw me into a tortured state.
 I don’t know how much or how little to say.
 Today is his birthday.
 When I don’t think about him, I feel normal.
 I am also triggered when I learn of someone else’s suffering and loss of a loved one from a drug overdose.

-This grief has haunted me since the passing of my brother July 24, 2013.
 The coroner described his death over the phone as an accidental opioid overdose.
-The word ‘accidental’ confirmed for us that Stephane did not want to die.
-I went quickly back to work, as I did after my father’s death in 1999, kept busy, focused on my career, but writing and singing about our relationship along the way.
+The word ‘accidental’ confirmed for us that he did not want to die.
+I went quickly back to work, keeping busy, focused on my career, and writing and singing about our relationship along the way.

 In loving memory of Stephane Martin, April 18 1972 – July 24 2013